 Agar Agar Strips

-As one of the professional agar agar manufacturers, suppliers, exporters in China, Gino is dedicated to supplying you superior products from reliable agar agar manufacturers.
+As one of the professional agar agar manufacturers, suppliers, and exporters in China, Gino is dedicated to supplying you with superior products from reliable agar agar manufacturers.
 With our variety of gelling/stabilizing systems, we can create tailor-made solutions perfectly matched to all your needs.

 Contact us to ask about a single hydrocolloid gum or food stabilizers (blends & systems) that would work for your products.
 Should you have any questions please feel free to send an email to [email protected].